Jon Hoadley: Early life and education

 Hoadley was born on August 14, 1983, to Michael and Diane Hoadley.
 He has an older sister.
 Hoadley grew up in Vermillion, South Dakota.
 After high school, he moved to Michigan and graduated from Michigan State University.

 Career

-Hoadley has been involved in LGBT and progressive political advocacy since college, and has worked on political campaigns since 2004.
+Hoadley has been involved in LGBTQ and progressive political advocacy since college, and has worked on political campaigns since 2004.
 He has worked for the Gill Action Fund, managed the campaign opposing South Dakota Amendment C, and served as executive director of the National Stonewall Democrats.
 Currently, he serves on the Michigan Advisory Committee to the U.S. Commission on Civil Rights.

 Prior to his election to the Michigan Legislature, he became president and owner of Badlands Strategies, a progressive public affairs consulting firm.
 During this time he managed a local campaign to defend Kalamazoo's local non-discrimination ordinance, and assisted with a similar campaign in Royal Oak.
 He also managed the campaign to elect Justice Bridget Mary McCormack and worked with the Unity Michigan Coalition.